-- Given a state N, prev(N) gives all states that can reach N in one step. - Given a state N, deeper(N) gives the set of all possible states that can be reached from the state N in one step.
+- Given a state N, prev(N) gives all states that can reach N in one step. - Given a state N, deeper(N) gives the set of all possible states that N can reach in one step.

 DFS with depth limit and direction (2/2)